-When God spoke to Abraham in Genesis 22:2-3, then He said, “Take now your son, your only son Isaac, whom you love, and go to the land of Moriah, and offer him there as a burnt offering on one of the mountains of which I shall tell you.”
+When God spoke to Abraham in Genesis 22:2-3, He said, “Take now your son, your only son Isaac, whom you love, and go to the land of Moriah, and offer him there as a burnt offering on one of the mountains of which I shall tell you.”
 The next early morning Abraham got up.
 He saddled his donkey and called his two men and his son Isaac.
 He also split the wood for the burnt offering and departed, went to the place God had spoken to him.
-Yes, the Bible tells us that Abraham got up early in the morning, prepared himself, and immediately went with Isaac to Mount Moriah.
-He walked 3 days before he could see the place meant by God to sacrifice Isaac on Mount Moriah (verse 4).
+The next morning, Abraham rose early, saddled his donkey, and set out with his son Isaac and two other men.
+He also prepared the wood for the burnt offering.
+After walking for three days, they arrived at the place designated by God for the sacrifice of Isaac on Mount Moriah, as described in verse 4.

 David, The Lord is my shepherd

 In Psalm 23:1, David declares that the Lord is his shepherd and he shall not lack anything.
 David recognized that he had needs and lacked certain things, but he understood that having God was far more important than having those needs fulfilled.
 For David, having God was enough.
 The question for us is, do we also find God to be enough or do we run after other things besides Him?
 If we find ourselves chasing after other things, then perhaps God is not truly the Lord of our lives, but rather, we are trying to use Him to get what we want.
 We may think that we already have God, so there is nothing wrong with chasing after other things as well.
 However, the truth is that God wants us to choose Him above all else, even if it means giving up everything else when He tests us.
 When we face trials, they reveal who or what we are truly chasing after.
 Therefore, we must be willing to choose God above all else, even when everything else is taken away from us.